Abiogenesis: Arguments against a vent setting

-Arguments against a hydrothermal origin of life state that hyperthermophily was a result of convergent evolution in bacteria and archaea, and that a mesophilic environment is more likely.
+Hyperthermophily could have been a result of convergent evolution in bacteria and archaea; a mesophilic environment has been called more likely.

-Production of prebiotic organic compounds at hydrothermal vents is estimated to be ×10^8 kg.^{} While a large amount of key prebiotic compounds, such as methane, are found at vents, they are in far lower concentrations than in a Miller-Urey Experiment environment: for methane the rate is 2–4 orders of magnitude lower.
+Production of prebiotic organic compounds at hydrothermal vents is estimated to be ×10^8 kg.^{} Key prebiotic compounds, such as methane are in far lower concentrations at vents than in a Miller-Urey Experiment environment.
+Some organic compounds are now understood to have been formed by other geological processes and inherited by vents.
+Methane, for example, more likely comes from leached fluid inclusions formed deeper in oceanic crust from magmatic carbon.

-Other counter-arguments include the inability to concentrate prebiotic materials, due to strong dilution by seawater.
+Vents do not concentrate prebiotic materials, due to strong dilution by seawater.
 This open system cycles compounds through vent minerals, leaving little residence time to accumulate.
-All modern cells rely on phosphates and potassium for nucleotide backbone and protein formation respectively, making it likely that the first life forms shared these functions.
-These elements were not available in high quantities in the Archaean oceans, as both primarily come from the weathering of continental rocks on land, far from vents.
-Submarine hydrothermal vents are not conducive to condensation reactions needed for polymerisation of macromolecules.
+All modern cells rely on phosphates for nucleotide backbone and potassium for protein formation, making it likely that the first life forms shared these functions.
+These elements were not available in high quantities in the Archaean oceans.
+However, phosphate can be concentrated in lakes, as in the modern Last Chance Lake.
+Submarine hydrothermal vents are not conducive to condensation reactions to polymerise macromolecules.

 An older argument was that key polymers were encapsulated in vesicles after condensation, which supposedly would not happen in saltwater.
 However, while salinity inhibits vesicle formation from low-diversity mixtures of fatty acids, vesicle formation from a broader, more realistic mix of fatty-acid and 1-alkanol species is more resilient.

+No studies have been able to experimentally demonstrate synthesis of sugars, amino acids, nucleases, nucleosides, nucleotides, or membrane-forming fatty acids under plausible vent conditions.